CodePathfinder/DevOps_online_Kyiv_2022Q1Q2/m4/task4.1/README.md

 - Directory Files ("d")

-Thedirectory files store the other regular files, directory files, and special files and their related information.
+The directory files store the other regular files, directory files, and special files and their related information.
 A directory file contains an entry for every file and sub-directory that it houses.
 Command to create directory file: `mkdir`.

 - Block Files ("b")